• Skip to primary navigation

 Can I make this recipe in advance?

 You can definitely make these packets in advance.
 Assemble them up to a day ahead of time and store them in the fridge until you’re ready to cook.
-Whether you are cooking for one or feeding a crowd, these Veggies foil packets are a great option.
+Whether you are cooking for one or feeding a crowd, these Veggie foil packets are a great option.
 They are easy to make and can be tailored to your liking.

 Grilled Veggie foil packets cooked , open ready to be eaten.